Citigroup Maintains Union Pacific (UNP) Buy Recommendation

 What is the Fund Sentiment?

-There are 3575 funds or institutions reporting positions in Union Pacific.
-This is a decrease of 9 owner(s) or 0.25% in the last quarter.
-Average portfolio weight of all funds dedicated to UNP is 0.55%, a decrease of 0.42%.
-Total shares owned by institutions increased in the last three months by 5.97% to 589,026K shares.
-The put/call ratio of UNP is 0.75, indicating a bullish outlook.
+There are 3577 funds or institutions reporting positions in Union Pacific.
+This is a decrease of 8 owner(s) or 0.22% in the last quarter.
+Average portfolio weight of all funds dedicated to UNP is 0.55%, an increase of 3.33%.
+Total shares owned by institutions increased in the last three months by 5.92% to 589,024K shares.
+The put/call ratio of UNP is 0.79, indicating a bullish outlook.

 What are Other Shareholders Doing?